-TRAUMA TEAM ROLES OVERVIEW AND CHECKLIST
+TSM TRAUMA TEAM ROLES OVERVIEW AND ASSESSMENT/CHECKLIST

-The Assistant Leader:
+The Assistant Leader (AL):

 The development of the Assistant Leader (AL) role has always been at the center of the development of TSM.
-S/he is the team member who maintains a mental checklist of the four functions of the Team Leader (TL), and tends to the underserved categories.
-S/he performs a constant "dance" with the Team Leader to keep the group reality connected to the drama's reality.
+S/he is the team member who maintains a mental checklist of the four functions of the Psychodrama Director/Team Leader (TL), and tends to the underserved categories.
+S/he performs a constant "dance" with the TL to keep the group reality connected to the drama's reality.
 S/he directs and coaches auxiliaries in the deepest fulfillment of their roles.
-Whatever the TL is not attending to in the moment, s/he is.
+Whatever the TL is not attending to in the moment, the AL is.